 Bureaucratic corruption

 Palmier’s (1985) hypothesis on the development of bureaucratic corruption by civil servants, has left an important mark on the bureaucratic corruption literature.
 He theorizes on the chance for bureaucratic corruption to develop.
 According to Palmier, there are three aspects that create such opportunities within the functioning of civil servants, namely a) opportunities; b) salary; c) policing (Quah, 1999, p.
 486).
 The opportunities for bureaucratic corruption depend on the participation of civil servants in the administrative system or the control of crucial service a civil servant has.
 A satisfying salary can discourage deviant behavior.
 Policing means the chance for the deviant behavior to get detected of punished.
 All three aspects can be placed on a spectrum with two extremes.
 At one extreme a particular civil servant could receive few opportunities (similar to businesses with a hierarchic or flat organizational structure), a good salary, and an effective policing.
 This would decrease the chance for bureaucratic corruption to develop.
-The other extreme contains a particular civil servant which receives many opportunities (similar to businesses with a vertical or tall organizational structure),, a poor salary, and weak policing (Palmier, 1985, p.
+The other extreme contains a particular civil servant which receives many opportunities (similar to businesses with a vertical or tall organizational structure), a poor salary, and weak policing (Palmier, 1985, p.
 271-272; Quah, 1999, p.
 486).